Abraham Tesser: Attitudes

-Self-Generated attitude change (attitude polarization).
-This research suggests that simply thinking about an attitude object, even with no new information or change in circumstances, can result in attitude change usually in a more extreme direction (polarization).
+Self-generated attitude change (attitude polarization).
+This research suggests that simply thinking about an attitude object, even with no new information or change in circumstances, can result in attitude change in a more extreme direction (polarization).
 Such changes seem to depend on the presence of cognitive schemas.

-Attitudes and Behavior.
-The Mismatch Model.
-Self-reported attitudes might primarily reflect a person's feelings or her beliefs about an attitude object Her behavior with respect to the object might also primarily reflect feelings about the object, i.e., consummatory behaviors, or beliefs about the object, i.e., instrumental behaviors.
-According to the Mismatch Model the relationship between attitudes and behavior is maximized when there is a match between the attitude component reflected in the self-report and the component reflected in the behavior.
+Attitudes and Behavior: The Mismatch Model.
+Self-reported attitudes might primarily reflect a person's feelings or beliefs about an attitude object.
+Behavior with respect to the object might also primarily reflect feelings (consummatory behaviors) or beliefs (instrumental behaviors).
+According to the Mismatch Model, the relationship between attitudes and behavior is maximized when there is a match between the attitude component reflected in the self-report and the component reflected in the behavior.

 Attitude Heritability.
 Attitudes differ in the extent to which they are influenced by genetic factors, i.e., their heritability.
-Attitudes with greater heritability are more accessible, more resistant to social influence and more influential in attracting/repelling us to/from others.
+Attitudes with greater heritability are more accessible, more resistant to social influence, and more influential in attracting or repelling others.

 The Psychology of Self

-The Self-evaluation maintenance theory posits two processes, the comparison process and the reflection process, to explain how the outstanding performance of others can affect our own behavior.
-When a close other, e.g., a friend or relative, performs better in a highly self-relevant domain then self-evaluation is likely to suffer by comparison.
-If the performance domain is low in self-relevance then the reflection process is likely to be more important and the outstanding performance of a friend or relative boost self-evaluation.
-Assume that people want to maintain a positive self-evaluation.
-Now, predictions can be tested about when people will alter the self-relevance of a performance domain, how close (or distant) they will feel toward another, and whether they will facilitate or hinder the performance of another.
+The Self-evaluation maintenance theory posits two processes—the comparison process and the reflection process—to explain how the outstanding performance of others can affect one’s own behavior.
+When a close other (e.g., a friend or relative) performs better in a highly self-relevant domain, self-evaluation is likely to suffer by comparison.
+If the performance domain is low in self-relevance, the reflection process is more important and the outstanding performance of a close other boosts self-evaluation.
+Predictions can be tested about when people will alter the self-relevance of a domain, adjust closeness to others, or facilitate or hinder others’ performance.
 The emotions underlying these behavioral changes have also been explored.
-The model has been extended to recognize the effects of committed relationships, e.g., marriage, by Stephen Beach.
+The model has been extended to committed relationships, such as marriage, by Stephen Beach.

 Confluence and the Self Zoo.
-The number of processes that affect self-esteem is large and diverse, a "self zoo".
-Using three broad classes of mechanisms, cognitive consistency, social comparison and value expression, the "confluence" work shows that many of these mechanisms are not independent.
+The number of processes that affect self-esteem is large and diverse—a “self zoo.”
+Using three broad classes of mechanisms (cognitive consistency, social comparison, and value expression), this work shows that many mechanisms are not independent.
 For example, a threat to self-esteem via social comparison can be addressed via increases in cognitive consistency or value expression and vice versa.
+The element that connects these processes is posited to be negative affect.